-Next, we consider useful functions to manipulate the results: see Table 9.
-Some clarifications are in order here.
-MyTeXForm is the same function as the one described in Section 4.4.1.
+order here.
+MyTeXForm is the same function as the one described in section 4.4.1.
 MyPaVeReduce is FEYNMASTER'S version of FEYNCALC'S PaVeReduce; it applies PaVeReduce and writes the result in 4 dimensions - again, not without including possible finite parts coming from this conversion.
 Concerning DecayWidth and DiffXS, note that while the former is written solely in terms of masses, the latter is written also in terms of the center of momentum energy S as well of the scattering angle Theta.
-FCtoLT is the function that allows the numerical interface of FEYNMASTER; when applied to an expression, it generates three Fortran files in the directory where the notebook lies: MainLT.F, FunctionLT.F and MyParameters.h; the first one, MainLT.F, is the beginning of a main Fortran program, which must be completed according to the user's will; MainLT.F calls the function MyFunction, which is the LOOPTOOLS version of the expression FCtoLT was applied to, and which is written in the second Fortran file, FunctionLT.F; in turn, MyParameters.h contains the numerical values associated to the different parameters in the FEYNRULES model file.
-Last of all (we postpone the discussion about TrG5 to the next paragraph), GetDiv yields the UV divergent part of an expression; care should be taken if IR divergences are not regulated via a fake mass, for in that case, although they can show up as poles of the Passarino-Veltman functions [24,25] that FEYNCALC and FEYNMASTER can handle - namely, integrals whose power of the loop momenta in the numerator is at most 3 (except for the D functions, where we extended FEYNCALC up to the fourth power of the loop momenta).
+FCtoLT is the function that allows the numerical interface of FEYNMASTER; when applied to an expression, it generates three FORTRAN files in the directory where the notebook lies: MainLT.F, FunctionLT.F and MyParameters.h; the first one, MainLT.F, is the beginning of a main FORTRAN program, which must be completed according to the user's will; MainLT.F calls the function MyFunction, which is the LOOPTOOLS version of the expression FCtoLT was applied to, and which is written in the second FORTRAN file, FunctionLT.F; in turn, MyParameters.h contains the numerical values associated to the different parameters in the FEYNRULES model file.
+Last of all (we postpone the discussion about TrG5 to the next paragraph), GetDiv yields the UV divergent part of an expression; care should be taken if IR divergences are not regulated via a fake mass, for in that case, although they can show up as poles of in 4 dimensions), one cannot forget to include such terms.
+Finally, recall that IR divergences will never show up explicitly if the potentially IR divergent integrals are tamed by giving the massless particle a fake mass.

+the Passarino-Veltman functions, they will not be detected by GetDiv.
+Moreover, GetDiv only yields the UV divergent part of the Passarino-Veltman functions [24,25] that FEYNCALC and FEYNMASTER can handle - namely, integrals whose power of the loop momenta in the numerator is at most 3 (except for the D functions, where we extended FEYNCALC up to the fourth power of the loop momenta).